51x/PTZ/README.md

 Installing full console after you have the dependencies: cp profile_files/.* -R ~/

-Using only the pentest function can be done be including: pentest_functions.zsh
+Using only the pentest function can be done by including: pentest_functions.zsh

 Functions